aimlcommunitybd/public-docs/legal/code-of-conduct.md

 ## 📄 **Terms & Conditions**

-By joining and participating in **AIML Professional Community Bangladesh**, you agree to the following terms and conditions:
+By joining and participating in **AI/ML Professional Community Bangladesh**, you agree to the following terms and conditions:

 #### **1. Consent for Recording & Publishing**
 - By participating in any live sessions (e.g., Q&A, workshops, discussions), you consent to being recorded.